Your Guide to a Weekend in the Hamptons

 Where Are the Hamptons?

-NYC to the Hamptons
+How to Get to the Hamptons from NYC

-Best Times to Travel to the Hamptons
+Best Time to Visit the Hamptons

 Weekdays: For smoother traffic and better chances of snagging accommodations and restaurant reservations, opt for a weekday escape (Monday to Thursday).